Organizational Health Metrics:

 2. We already have a dashboard.
 Why would we need this?

 There is a possibility that you won’t need this.
-I haven’t yet seen a dashboard that I couldn’t improve a bit for this particular purpose of tracking organizational health.
+We haven’t yet seen a dashboard that we couldn’t improve a bit for this particular purpose of tracking organizational health.

 3. We lack automated tracking and reporting.
 Is this program premature?